augustin-barillec/fictionary/README.md

 The slash_command and interactivity Cloud Functions are HTTP Functions.
 The others are triggered by Pub/Sub topics.

 The slash_commmand function handles the slash command "/fictionary".
-It has 4
+It has 3
-parameters: "help", "freestyle", "english" and "french".
+parameters: "help", "freestyle" and "automatic".
 The first one displays information about the app.
-The last three open a view for the user to configure and start a game.
+The second one opens a view for the user to start a game with his own question and his own answer.
+The third one opens a view for the user to start a game with a question that he selects from a question bank.

 The interactivity function handles all the user interactions with Slack objects of a game: game setup view configuration and submission, guess button click and